espocrm/documentation/docs/administration/installation-by-script.md

 Note: You have to clear your browser cache for this change to take effect.

 ## Installer migration from v1 to v2

+!!! note

+    If your MySQL container is not running or restarting, check the [Troubleshooting](#troubleshooting) section.

 1\.
 Export the MySQL database from the corresponding Docker container: